Cruisebarge 'easyvie' cruises the canals and rivers of South West France between the historic city of Montauban and the charming town of Moissac.

 Comfortable twin cabins, all ensuite, are complimented by a spacious lounge equipped with satellite TV and library with access to the galley at anytime.

-The cruise inludes a full day on the River Tarn and the River Garonne from the port at Moissac, visits and overnight stays at Castelsarrasin and Montech, crossing the remarkable aqueduct on the canal over the River Tarn, cruising through the orchards and farmland providing a continuous opportunity for photographs.
+The cruise inludes a full day on the River Tarn from Montauban and the Rivers Tarn & Garonne from the port at Moissac, visits and overnight stays at Castelsarrasin and Montech, crossing the remarkable aqueduct on the canal over the River Tarn, cruising through the orchards and farmland providing a continuous opportunity for photographs.

 |Access||Car not necessary|